alevyinroc/Presentations/Developers - Let's be Friends/outline.md

  * TOP may be misunderstood
    * Still has to do all the work
    * Unless you specify an ORDER, you don't know what you'll get
- * NOLOCK is not a Turbo button!
-   * There are places it's OK to use.
-We can talk about it
  * Don't sort data when it's being inserted.
 It doesn't matter
- * table variables vs. temp tables
  * Loops/cursors
    * In most cases, if you find yourself saying "for each record I have here, I need to do X" you're probably wrong
    * Demo: update with getdate() in loop vs. a set
    * They do have their place though.
 I have a 24" Crescent wrench in my garage and I don't use it all the time.
 But when I need it, I'm glad I've got it.
-   *

-## Style
- * CTEs aren't a magic bullet
- * Alias your table names wisely
- * Prefer temp tables over table variables
-   * Myth: Table variables are "only in memory"
-   * Truth: If large enough, they'll spill to disk anyway
-   * Temp tables, like anything else, are cached in memory anyway